Translated by MATCHA

 Picture from Get A Glimpse Of 1938 Japan, In Uenosakuragi, Ueno

-Separated from the popular Ueno destinations of Ueno Park and Ameyoko, Ueno Sakuragi Atari is a serene area of stylish cafes and shops with a retro atmosphere located in the Ueno-Yanaka area of Tokyo.
-Shopping and dining are located in renovated traditional Japanese houses from the 1930s, offering visitors a unique and meaningful experience.
+Ueno Sakuragi Atari is a serene area of stylish cafes and shops with a retro atmosphere located in the Ueno-Yanaka area of Tokyo.
+Several shopping and dining facilities are located in renovated traditional Japanese houses from the 1930s, offering visitors a unique and meaningful experience.

 Visitors who have more leisure time to spend in the Ueno are suggested to try this area.
 Ueno Sakuragi Atari is a 10-15 minute walk away from JR Nippori or Ueno Stations, and Nezu or Sendagi Station on the Tokyo Metro Chiyoda Line.